-*If possible, include some more usual seeds like a peach pit, avocado seed, coconut, mango seed, papaya, etc.
+*TRY TO include some more usual seeds like a peach pit, avocado seed, coconut, mango seed, papaya seeds, pine tree seeds (inside a pinecone), etc.

 - Hand each child candy.
 This is the endosperm (stored food for energy) that the seed will need to grow before it can begin photosynthesis.
 The endosperm really is sugar.

 - Also give each child 2 leaves.
 These will be the cotyledons (first leaves).

 - Help the child completely crawl into a sleeping bag.
 This is the testa/seed coat.

 - The child is a dormant seed.
 Once it gets water [pretend to pour a bottle of water over the sleeping bag], warmth, and air, it starts to grow, or germinate.